minetest-whynot/whynot-game/README.md

 ### 9 Mod must not be incompatible with other mods

-New mods should not require compatiblity code to be added to our `whynot-compat` mod (for related reasons to rule 8).
-If we find a mod to be incompatible we expect upstream changes to any needed upstream source to happen to make it compatible before we will add the mod to whynot.
-(In some cases, such as if we like the mod, we may even fight for you and send them PRs to fix their mod)
+Mods should not require compatibility code to be added to the Why Not? game, and thus requiring extra maintenance work on our part.
+If we find incompatibilities (ex. recipes conflicts, redundant items, keypress overlap) we expect any required changes to happen upstream before the mod is added to whynot.
+Some exceptions may be considered on a case-by-case basis.